prometheus-community/postgres_exporter/README.md

   Do not run - print the internal representation of the metric maps.
 Useful when debugging a custom queries file.

+* `constantLabels`
+  Labels to set in all metrics.
+A list of `label=value` pairs, separated by commas.

+* `version`
+  Show application version.

+* `exclude-databases`
+  A list of databases to remove when autoDiscoverDatabases is enabled.

 * `log.level`
   Set logging level: one of `debug`, `info`, `warn`, `error`, `fatal`

 * `log.format`
   Set the log output target and format. e.g. `logger:syslog?appname=bob&local=7` or `logger:stdout?json=true` Defaults to `logger:stderr`.

-* `constantLabels`
-  Labels to set in all metrics.
-A list of `label=value` pairs, separated by commas.

 ### Environment Variables